 - the development of principled, ethical and sustainable frameworks for collaborative, community-engaged initiatives.

-The PhD in Social Practice is comprised of 1.5 credits of coursework, a qualifying examination (QE), and thesis.
+The PhD in Social Practice is comprised of 1.5 credits of coursework, a qualifying examination (QE), a thesis and participation on the Community of Practice.
 Individual students may elect to take courses offered as part of other University of Guelph programs that are relevant to their research interests and development, as determined by students and their advisory committees.

-- a letter of promise, addressed to the Program Director, signed by all members of the advisory committee, evaluating the student’s research performance to date and the student’s potential as a researcher;
+- a letter, addressed to the Program Director and signed by all members of the advisory committee, evaluating the student’s research performance to date and the student’s potential as a researcher;

 The QE is evaluated as pass or fail.
 The student passes the QE if no more than one member of the QE committee votes unsatisfactory.
 An abstention is considered an unsatisfactory vote.
 If the QE has been deemed by examiners as a fail, the QE committee will provide clear feedback to the student through the advisor on the quality issues that need to be addressed in a second examination no later than six months from the failed attempt.
 Failure of the QE oral the second time constitutes a recommendation to the Board of Graduate Studies that the student be required to withdraw.

 In this context, 'material' could include but is not limited to traditional and non-traditional academic sources, written, visual and/or other media, oral or written testimony.

 International Development Studies

 The PhD in Social Practice and Transformational Change participates in the collaborative specialization in International Development Studies (IDS).
 Consult the International Development Studies listing for a detailed description of the requirements of the collaborative specialization.

 Sexualities, Genders and Bodies